ACM CHI 2026 accepted Publication

 The Geo Innovation Challenge aims to recognize, encourage, and nurture innovation among the youth of our nation.
 It serves as a platform for ideas that could evolve into full proposals, potentially receiving support from the Department of Science and Technology (DST), Government of India, in the future.

-Website Link: https://www.geoinnovation.viksitlabs.in
+Event Link: https://www.geoinnovation.viksitlabs.in

 Location: NIT Silchar